HumlabLu/minerva-rs/README.md

-% cargo run --release -- -q "How many cats does Peter have?" pberck@Peters-MacBook-Pro-2 minerva-rs % cargo run --release -- -q "How many cats does Peter have?" -m 0.75
-    Finished `release` profile [optimized] target(s) in 0.15s Running `target/release/minerva-rs -q 'How many cats does Peter have?' -m 0.75` Args { filename: None, chunksize: 1024, collection: "vectors", dirname: None, tantdirname: None, maxdist: 0.75, nearest: 3, query: Some("How many cats does Peter have?"), keyword: None, verbose: false, showprompt: false, showcontext: false, command: None }
+% cargo run --release -- -q "How many cats does Peter have?" pberck@Peters-MacBook-Pro-2 minerva-rs % cargo run --release -- -q "How many cats does Peter have?" -m 0.75 Args { filename: None, chunksize: 1024, collection: "vectors", dirname: None, tantdirname: None, maxdist: 0.75, nearest: 3, query: Some("How many cats does Peter have?"), keyword: None, verbose: false, showprompt: false, showcontext: false, command: None }
 Embedding dim 384
 Number of documents in the index: 0